paramaggarwal/blog/content/key-life-lessons-there-is-no-turning-back-from/index.md

 ---
-title: "Key Life Lessons There is No Turning Back From"
+title: 'Key Life Lessons There is No Turning Back From'
-description: "It starts with a dream.
+description: 'It starts with a dream.
 The one we see with open eyes, and the one we see with closed eyes.
 But we are afraid; afraid to let them be anything other than just dreams.
-There is this fear — can we make…"
+There is this fear — can we make…'
-date: "2016-02-25T20:15:19.614Z"
+date: '2016-02-25T20:15:19.614Z'
 categories:
   - Entrepreneurship
   - Life Lessons
   - Starting Up